All Episodes

 It's Jim Rutenberg, Cheryl Gay Stolberg, and Mark Mazzetti.

-They put three reporters on something they really ticked off.
+They put three reporters on something.

-And the whole point of this story is not only did he bring up Vietnam, but he had the audacity to say the United States could still win.
+And the whole point of this story is, not only did he bring up Vietnam, but he had the audacity to say the United States could still win.

 Doesn't he know that's not part of the narrative anymore?